 Parents will always be informed of the reasons for any decision on the year group a child should be admitted to.
 Parents do not have a right to appeal if they are offered a place at the school but it is not in their preferred age group.

 6. Allocation of places

 6.1 Admission number

-The school has an agreed admission number of 125 pupils for entry in Year 7, and 150 pupils for Year 12.
+The school has an agreed admission number of 120 pupils for entry in year 7.